Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Numerical results

-In the linear regime, $P$ grows monotonically with time $t$ [black curve in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}].
-This behavior reflects the continuous broadening of the wave packet due to dispersion, as shown in Fig.~\ref{fig:heatmaps_real_space_01a}(a), and is fully consistent with the linear theory of Sec.~\ref{subsec:linear_transport}.
-Snapshots of the field $y_n$ taken at times $t=20$ (blue), $t=95$ (red), $t=112$ (cyan), and $t=150$ (magenta) further show a Gaussian envelope that preserves its overall shape while its spatial extent increases with time.
-Furthermore, its amplitude grows exponentially in time, while its COM (red curve) moves toward the boundary favored by the NHSE, see Fig.~\ref{fig:heatmaps_real_space_01a}(e).
+In the linear limit, $P$ grows monotonically with time $t$ [black curve in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}].
+This behavior reflects the continuous broadening of the wave-packet due to dispersion, as shown in Fig.~\ref{fig:heatmaps_real_space_01a}(a), and is fully consistent with the linear theory of Sec.~\ref{subsec:linear_transport}.
+Snapshots of the amplitude $\lvert y_n\rvert$ taken at times $t=20$ (blue), $t=95$ (red), $t=112$ (cyan), and $t=150$ (magenta) further show a Gaussian envelope that preserves its overall shape while its spatial extent increases with time.
+Furthermore, its amplitude grows exponentially in time, while its center of mass (red curve) moves toward the boundary favored by the NHSE, see Fig.~\ref{fig:heatmaps_real_space_01a}(e).

 In the presence of nonlinearity, the linear picture changes drastically.
-Indeed, in all the nonlinear cases shown, $P$ exhibits an overall increase with time, along with pronounced nonmonotonic variations even for small nonlinear coefficients, $\alpha=0.0125$ and $0.1$, as illustrated by the blue and red curves in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.
+Indeed, for all representative nonlinear cases, $P$ exhibits an overall growth with time, along with pronounced non-monotonic variations even for small nonlinear coefficients, $\alpha=0.0125$ and $0.1$, as illustrated by the blue and red curves in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.
 Throughout, we distinguish three different dynamical regimes, which roughly correspond to the regions predicted in Sec.~\ref{sec:regime_transition}.
-The first stage extends from $t=0$ up to the star symbols, during which the participation number grows monotonically and closely follows a linear-like dynamics (black curve).
-This is clearly seen in the spatiotemporal evolution of the field when $\alpha=0.0125$ [Fig.~\ref{fig:heatmaps_real_space_01a}(b)] and in the corresponding snapshots shown in Fig.~\ref{fig:heatmaps_real_space_01a}(f).
-For instance, at $t=20$ within this stage, the blue curve in Fig.~\ref{fig:heatmaps_real_space_01a}(f) shows that the overall amplitude remains small, with $\max |y_n|^2 \sim 0.1$, so that the effect of the asymmetric couplings still dominates the dynamics, thereby mapping the nonlinear-skin region, Fig.~\ref{fig:schematic}(c).
-As a result, the wave packet remains coherent, propagates unidirectionally, and retains a nearly self-similar shape while broadening and amplifying.
+The first stage extends from $t=0$ to the times indicated by the dashed horizontal lines.
+Each $P(t)$ curve and its corresponding line markers are shown using a similar color code.
+Thus we see that during this stage the participation number grows monotonically and closely follows a linear-like dynamics (black curve in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}).
+This behavior is clearly visible in the spatio-temporal evolution of the norm density for $\alpha=0.0125$, in Fig.~\ref{fig:heatmaps_real_space_01a}(b), and in the corresponding amplitude snapshots in Fig.~\ref{fig:heatmaps_real_space_01a}(f).
+For instance, at $t=20$ within this stage, the blue curve in Fig.~\ref{fig:heatmaps_real_space_01a}(f) shows a wave-packet remaining coherent and exhibiting small amplitudes, with $\max_n \lvert y_n \rvert \approx 0.01$.
+Therefore, in this stage the effects of the asymmetric couplings still dominate the dynamics, hence mapping the nonlinear-skin regime of Fig.~\ref{fig:schematic}(c).